 The middle section of the Winsor Trail parallels Tesuque Creek.
 This stretch is highly scenic, passing through aspen stands, along the stream, and through open meadows.
 At times the route is perched on a ledge above the stream.
 In the grassy meadows, trail widens to a road.
 With no sudden drops or climbs, this section of the trail is less physically demanding than the others.

 The bottom four miles of the Winsor Trail are the most challenging.
 The trail crosses Tesuque Creek 15 times, and in summer splashing through the stream is welcome relief to the heat.
 Much of the trail is rocky in this stretch and getting up some speed is not much of an issue.
 Short but steep grades in this area have been severely eroded.
 Help protect the trail by not skidding or spinning your tires.

 To reach the upper trailhead from Santa Fe, head north on Washington Avenue for a half mile from the Santa Fe Plaza.
 Turn right onto Artist Road, which becomes SR475, for 15 miles veering left into the lower parking area for the ski area.
 The trail starts just north of the toilet building for the Aspen Basin Campground at the large informational kiosk.

 Note: the lower end of the trail has been getting more and more developed.
 It just kind of ends at Bauer Road and you will need to follow the road out to Bishops Lodge Road.
 The parking options are kind of sketchy.

 Overall, Winsor Trail is the 1st most popular mountain bike trail of all 53 mountain biking rides in New Mexico.
-Several of the better mountain bike trails are nearby Winsor Trail including Cochiti Backcountry, Dale Ball Trail System, Skyline Trail, La Tierra Trails, Nambe Badlands and Arroyo Hondo Open Space.
+Several of the better mountain bike trails are nearby Winsor Trail including Cochiti Backcountry, Dale Ball Trail System, La Tierra Trails, Nambe Badlands, Arroyo Hondo Open Space and Skyline Trail.